 Death of CIA Agent Mike Spann

-On November 25th of 2001, Spann was in the Pink House interrogating prisoners.
-Among these was John Walker Lindh, a California native who traveled to the Middle East to join the Taliban.
-Hundreds of Taliban members, who had been taken prisoner at a fort in northern Afghanistan called Qala-i-Jangi, were staging a massive uprising against their Northern Alliance captors.
+On Nov.
+25 of 2001, Spann interrogated prisoners in the Pink House.
+John Walker Lindh, a California native who traveled to the Middle East to join the Taliban.
+Hundreds of Taliban members, who had been taken prisoner at a fort in northern Afghanistan called Qala-i-Jangi, staged a massive uprising against their Northern Alliance captors.
 Mike and at least one other CIA operative, along with several journalists, were inside the prison, interviewing Taliban prisoners.

-While interviewing other captives, Spann was attacked by a prisoner and shot him.
+While interviewing other captives, Spann was attacked by a prisoner and shot.
 That initiated a prison riot where Spann was quickly rushed.
-He fired on his attackers with an AK-47, and when all the rounds from that were spent he turned to his 9mm pistol.
+He fired on his attackers with an AK-47, and when all the rounds from that were spent, he turned to his 9mm pistol.
 By all accounts, Spann went down fighting before being overrun and killed by the angry mob.

 John Philip Walker Lindh (born February 9, 1981) is an American who was captured as an enemy combatant during the United States’ invasion of Afghanistan in November 2001.

 Mike Spann is also known well beyond Winfield.
 For some, his standing as the first American to die in combat after the Sept.
 11 attacks makes him a symbol of the struggle against terrorism.
-In the courtyard where he died, the new Afghan government erected its own memorial to him.
+The new Afghan government erected its memorial to him in the courtyard where he died.

 A little off-topic, I know, but no matter where they were recruited from, CIA agents of all types have played a vital role in the War on Terror since day one.